Best Music of 2017

 7: Crack-Up, Fleet Foxes (Folk/Prog/Jazz)

-Fleet Foxes were a pretty big deal for hipsters like myself (TOTAL HIPSTERS) when their last album, Helplessness Blues, came out in 2011.
-It was their second record, and it expanded on their promising debut, but it also introduced a much darker element, which was what I was personally very stoked on.
+Fleet Foxes were a big deal for hipsters like myself (TOTAL HIPSTERS) when their last album, Helplessness Blues, came out in 2011.
+It was their second record, and it expanded on their promising self-titled debut, but it also introduced a darker element, which I was quite stoked on at the time.

 Then six years went by, and I don’t want to be just like everyone else, so I needed somewhere to put my anti-Tool angst…

-It’s spacey, and very consistent-though-varied, which is where ‘spacey’ usually gets dicey.
-Still folky, but less in your face about it.
-The songs stick out for being good songs, not just for being good folk songs.
-Plus it’s much riskier in its songwriting, and it fully works out.
+It’s spacey, and consistent-though-varied, which is where ‘spacey’ usually gets dicey, but they make it work because they haven’t lost any of their original proclivity for harmony and folk, also meaning: still folky, but less in your face about it.
+The songs stick out for being good songs, and not just for being good folk songs.
+Plus it’s riskier in its songwriting.

 6. 4:44, Jay-Z (Hip-Hop)

-The Blueprint is of course great, and Reasonable Doubt never gets boring, but other than them, and maybe I’;m wrong here: I always thought he was more into flaunting his money (or his want of it) than actually saying anything real; like he was only flaunting his money because he had nothing else to say (again, outside of The Blueprint, Reasonable Doubt, and a few other songs here and there).
+The Blueprint is of course great, and Reasonable Doubt never gets boring, but other than them, and maybe I’m wrong here, but I always thought he was more into flaunting his money (or his want of it) than actually saying anything real (or varied); like he was only flaunting his money because he had nothing else to say (again, outside of The Blueprint, Reasonable Doubt, and a few other songs here and there).

 4:44 is not that way though.
-He’s actually keeping thought together for most of it (relatively), which is rare in hip-hop.
-Plus the beats are surprisingly badass.
+He’s actually keeping thought together for most of it (relatively) (which is rare in most hip-hop).
+Plus the beats are badass.